 With MarginEdge, you have a full recipe management system you can use to enter and price recipes, keep them organized and even print them with photos for use in your kitchen.
 Once you have input your recipes you can:

-Easily view them on the Kitchen Display tool
+Easily view them on the Recipe Viewer tool

 Count recipe items on your inventory